Academic Progress Policy: How does Crafton calculate the reasonable timeframe? - Crafton Hills College

 How does Crafton calculate the reasonable timeframe?

 Maximum Time Frame: The Maximum Time Frame for completion of a degree or certificate is 150% of the published length of the program.
-All units attempted at SBCCD as well as any transfer units will be included since the Maximum Time Frame is based upon units attempted.
+All units attempted at SBCCD as well as any transfer units will be included since the Maximum Time Frame and is based upon units attempted.
 A student can receive financial assistance for a maximum of 150% of the published length of the program.
 For example, if the published length of a degree program is 60 units, the student may receive financial assistance for up to 90 attempted units (60 units x 150% = 90 units).
 If the published length of a certificate program is 40 units, the student may receive financial assistance up to 60 attempted units (40 units x 150% = 60 units).
 If students are unable to finish their program within the Maximum Time Frame, as explained, they may lose eligibility for Title IV aid.

 *The calculation of attempted units includes all coursework completed at Crafton as well as all transferable course-work completed at other institutions.